JoshuaHess12/miaaim/docs/source/installation.rst

-   sudo apt update                           # upgrade packages sudo apt install openjdk-14-jre-headless  # install latest version of Java curl -s https://get.nextflow.io | bash    # install latest version of Nextflow sudo apt-get -y install git               # install git so you can clone MIAAIM from GitHub sudo apt-get install -y libarchive-tools  # install bsdtar command for unzipping prototypes
+   sudo apt update                           # upgrade packages sudo apt install openjdk-14-jre-headless  # install latest version of Java curl -s https://get.nextflow.io | bash    # install latest version of Nextflow chmod +x nextflow                         # be able to call nextflow sudo apt-get -y install git               # install git so you can clone MIAAIM from GitHub sudo apt-get install -y libarchive-tools  # install bsdtar command for unzipping prototype image

 9. Now `install Docker <https://docs.docker.com/get-docker/>`_
 for windows and allow it to connect with your WSL2 (see